-Residents of a historic district can create a district-specific supplement to the design standards with more specific or restrictive standards relating to-for example-building height, porch depth, construction materials, or permanent landscape elements.
+Residents of a historic district can create a districtspecific supplement to the Historic Design Standards with more specific or restrictive standards relating to-for example-building height, porch depth, construction materials, or permanent landscape elements.
 A supplement may not contradict the requirements of these design standards and should be based on the features and characteristics of the historic district.